Opening Hours Open 7 days a week

 • if your spouse is unlikely to respond to your divorce petition.

-Divorce mediation is a method by which separating couples can agree and resolve the typical issues involving finances and children that arise during the divorce process.
-The mediator is a trained individual who is impartial and will act much like an umpire, guiding you and your spouse through face to face discussions about important matters such as divorce financial settlement and child arrangements.
+Divorce mediation is a process by which separating couples can agree on and resolve the typical financial and child-related issues that arise during the divorce process.
+The mediator is a trained, impartial individual who will act much like an umpire, guiding you and your spouse through face-to-face discussions about important matters such as divorce, financial settlement, and child arrangements.

-Once an agreement has been reached, the mediator will draft a ‘Memorandum of Understanding’ to set out the proposals formally.
+Once an agreement has been reached, the mediator will draft a ‘Memorandum of Understanding’ to formally set out the proposals.
 Your divorce solicitor will then use the ‘Memorandum of Understanding’ to draw up your official agreement and further advise you.

-Unless the parents have reached an agreement with regards to child arrangements, one of the parties to the divorce proceedings will have to file a ‘Statement of Arrangements for Children’.
-This form provides the court with basic details about the children including their dates of birth, where they go to school and who is responsible for their care when the parents are working, if relevant.
-The form is intended solely to provide information and will not be used as the basis for any court decision.
+Unless the parents have reached an agreement regarding child arrangements, one of the parties to the divorce proceedings will have to file a ‘Statement of Arrangements for Children’.
+This form provides the court with basic details about the children, including their dates of birth, where they attend school, and who is responsible for their care when the parents are working, if relevant.
+The form serves only to provide information and will not form the basis of any court decision.

-In most cases, parents will make these decisions themselves, where possible, sometimes using mediation to help keep discussions on track and in the best interests of the children.
+In most cases, the parents will make these decisions themselves, where possible, sometimes using mediation to keep discussions on track and in the best interests of the children.

 You can get a divorce in England & Wales if all of the following are true: